syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 meeting.BackgroundColor = new SolidColorBrush(Colors.Green);
 //Setting the foreground color for an event. meeting.ForegroundColor = new SolidColorBrush(Colors.White);
-//Creating an instance for the collection of custom appointments. var Meetings = new ObservableCollection<Meeting>();
+//Creating an instance for the collection of business objects. var Meetings = new ObservableCollection<Meeting>();
-//Adding a custom appointment in the CustomAppointmentCollection.
+//Adding a business object to the business object Collection.
 Meetings.Add(meeting);
-//Adding custom appointments in the ItemsSource of SfScheduler.
+//Adding business object in the ItemsSource of SfScheduler.
 Schedule.ItemsSource = Meetings;
 {% endhighlight %}
 {% endtabs%}